 I love baseball.
 And I love riding a bike.
 What better excuse than the Baseball Grand Tour, where you check out as many major and minor league stadiums as you can, and get prizes for the most?
 I'm entering the Baseball Grand Tour -- check out my (ambitious?) plans

-1060 odd miles to Chicago and back to get a Blues Fest t-shirt for my wonderful wife
+1060 odd miles to Chicago and back to get a Blues Fest t-shirt

 North East KS check ride on the Concours